 (B) the offense is committed by intentionally, knowingly, or recklessly impeding the normal breathing or circulation of the blood of the person by applying pressure to the person’s throat or neck or by blocking the person’s nose or mouth

 This section of the assault statute is the Texas Legislature response to criticism that the misdemeanor assault bodily injury wasn’t tough enough.
 Sometimes an allegation of choking would fall short of the serious bodily injury that is necessary to prove up an aggravated assault.
 So, impeding breathing or circulation became a third degree felony.
 A third degree felony is much more harsh and more severe.
 Anytime prison is a possible consequence, the course of events carry more significant weight and impact.
 Impeding breath or circulation carries a possible range of punishment of between two and ten years in the Texas prison and up to a $10,000 fine.
 As you can readily see, an allegation impeding breathing or circulation is a serious charge that needs to be seriously dealt with.
 As the severity of the charge increases, the need for great criminal representation also increases.

-Have you Been Arrested for Assault Impeding Breath of Circulation?
+Getting Arrested for Assault Impeding Breath of Circulation

 Evidence in Assault by Impeding Breath or Circulation Cases

-What police are looking for is fairly obvious: red marks, abrasions, rope burns, red or irritated skin, bruises.
+What police are looking for is fairly obvious: red marks, cuts, swelling, abrasions, rope burns, red or irritated skin, bruises.
 Police will be noticing Police are looking for evidence of how the choking may have occurred.
 Police are trained to look for and ask questions about choking with bare hands, or an object like an electrical cord, a rope, or a belt.
-There are many objects a person can utilize to impede the breath or strangle a person or put pressure on their neck such as a bra or another article of clothing.
+There are many objects a person can utilize to choke or strangle a person or put pressure on their neck such as a bra or another article of clothing.
 If there are photographs or video footage of the investigation, this can be objective evidence in any assault case.
 Many police agencies now have their officers wearing body cameras and can capture investigative footage when the event is fresh.
 This can be valuable for the prosecution, especially if the video or photographs can show injuries.
 If the defendant makes statements or admission to police, these can hurt the defense's case.
 It is important in an assault case, as in any criminal case, not to make statements or admissions to police without first consulting a lawyer.
 It is almost never in the interest of a defendant to do so, and only hurts the case.

 The Need for Strong Criminal Defense Representation

 If you or someone you care about is facing an allegation of impeding breathing or circulation, it is very important to consult with and hire strong criminal defense representation.
 Defending a felony is not something to be taken lightly.
 This is a felony charge and that obviously has serious consequences for your life and your livelihood.
 A conviction for impeding breath or circulation can impact your future.
 It can prevent you from getting jobs.
 Employers often run background checks on prospective employees.
 If you have been convicted of an assault charge, the conviction will show up.
 If you have been arrested and have avoided conviction, you need to figure out how to get the charge off of your record.
 A conviction can also limit where you can live.
 Landlords often run background checks on prospective tenants.
 However, a conviction can have other consequences as well.
 If you are convicted for an assault charge, you will not be able to own a firearm or ammunition under Federal Law.
 Call me and we can discuss your options.
 I am happy to consult with you and discuss your case for free.